-After establishing that Alut had a fundamental role in constructing policies, I explore these policies influence on the marginalized social groups that were not represented in the organization leading bodies and were found to be marginalized in the previous chapter.
-I demonstrate the main policy regarding autistic adults Alut had promoted, “houses for life” as an inclusive permanent solution, discriminated directly and indirectly Autistics from low socioeconomic status, Autistics who reside in the periphery, and Arab autistics.
-I argue it was the representative multifaceted social position, that on one hand allowed them to claim representation of the entire autistic population and on the other hand promoted solutions that served the social elite and further marginalized autistics from oppressed communities.
-From an intersectional perspective I argue that this case demonstrates a mechanism of power preservation by the privileged social groups, who position themselves as representatives of the marginalized group that they are part of and claim resources first and foremost for their own benefit.
+After establishing that Alut played a fundamental role in constructing policies, I explored how these policies influenced marginalized social groups which were not represented in the organization’s leading bodies and were found to be marginalized in the previous chapter.
+I demonstrated that the main policy regarding autistic adults Alut had promoted, “houses for life” as an inclusive permanent solution, discriminated directly and indirectly against autistic people of low socioeconomic status, autistic people who reside on the periphery, and Arab autistic people.
+I argued that it was the representatives’ multifaceted social position, that, on one hand, allowed them to claim representation of the entire autistic population and, on the other hand, promoted solutions that served the social elite and further marginalized autistic people from oppressed communities.
+From an intersectional perspective, I argued that this reality in the case of autistic people represents a mechanism of power preservation by the privileged social groups who position themselves as representatives of the marginalized group and claim resources first and foremost for their own benefit.

-Lastly, I asked to complicate my argument by contextualizing these actors, Alut’s representatives, actions.
-I demonstrate that like in north Atlantic countries the parents who established and that led Alut for years needed to deal with healthcare and social systems that not only saw them as the cause for their children disability but that totally neglected their needs.
-I argue that in this context the accusing finger should not be directed to parents but to the establishment.
-The authorities not only neglected the needs of autistics but also allowed the creation of two public funded system one for the rich and the other for the poor, while disregarding the implications of not suggesting alternative solutions in the community.
-I finish by demonstrating that in recent years Alut have actively requested to address inequlities between autistics.
-I claim it is the establishment of the organization legal department that allowed hearing the voices “from the ground” in conjoined with environmental shifts that occurred by Alut’s past actions that enabled the internal organization agenda shift.
-Continuing Rimon-Zarfaty and colleagues (2020) argument I claim it is the coexistence of the founder culture together with the reaction to environmental changes that enable this dual position on inequlities at the same time.
+Lastly, I provided more nuance to my argument by contextualizing these actions of Alut’s representatives.
+I show that, like in North Atlantic countries, the parents, who established and led Alut for years needed to deal with healthcare and social systems that not only saw them as the cause of their children’s disability, but also totally neglected their needs.
+I argued that, in this context, the blame should not be placed on parents, but on the establishment.
+The authorities not only neglected the needs of autistic people, but also allowed the creation of two parallel publicly funded systems, one for the rich and the other for the poor, while disregarding the implications of not providing alternative solutions in the community.
+I concluded by demonstrating that, in recent years, Alut has been actively working to address inequalities among autistic people.
+I claim it is the establishment of the organization’s legal department that allowed voices “from the ground” to be heard in the context of systemic shifts that occurred within Alut’s structure.
+Continuing the argument of Rimon-Zarfaty et al. (2020), I claimed it was the coexistence of the founder culture with the reaction to contextual changes that enabled this contradictory position on inequalities to persist.